M1nhDuke/piml-for-evs-battery/README.md

 ## 3. Proposed model

 We are planning to not use any pre-trained model.
-We train our own PIML model with pytorch and some physical equations.
+We train our own PINN with pytorch and some physical equations.
 For more information about our model, please read our [report]().

 ## 4. Related papers